Skip to main content

 The next step is to work out how to manage your new financial situation.

 Your income and expenses are likely to change when your relationship ends.
-To get a clear picture of where your money comes from and where it goes, do a budget.
+To get a clear picture of where your money comes from and where it goes, you can use our budget planner to keep track of your income and expenses to make sure you have everything covered.

-If you're struggling to manage your financial situation, a financial counsellor can help.
+If you're struggling to manage your financial situation or just need some guidance, there is help available.
+A financial counsellor can help.
 They can help you to review your budget and debts and to find ways to improve your situation.